 Tip: The Bistro is often fully booked on show nights so make sure you make reservations in advance.
-We love mezzanine tickets- they include dining before and during the show.
+We love mezzanine tickets since they offer full meal and bar service before and during the show.

 Tip: The Norfolk Chamber Music Festival offers free concerts every Thursday at 7:30pm and Saturday at 10:30am at the Music Shed throughout the summer.

 With 3 state parks and over 6,000 acres of public forestland in Great Mountain Forest, Norfolk offers a plethora of opportunities for those who want to spend time outdoors.